-Some good choices for rectangular bags are Bass Pro Shops 0-degree Oversized Duckcloth Sleeping Bag, Coleman Clear Lake 40-degree Sleeping Bag, Coleman Lassen 20-degree Sleeping Bag and the North Face Dolemite 3S Bx 20-degree Rectangular Sleeping Bag.
+Some good choices for rectangular sleeping bags are Bass Pro Shops 0-degree Oversized Duckcloth Sleeping Bag, Ascend 30º Rectangular Sleeping Bag and the Coleman Lassen 20-degree Sleeping Bag.

 Temperature ratings (found in the product name, such as Bass Pro's 0-degree Oversized Duckcloth Sleeping Bag) provide a rough idea of the bag's insulation performance.
 The temperature rating is an estimate of the coolest temperature at which a bag will maintain your body heat.
 These ratings are guidelines only.
 If you sleep cold and need plenty of blankets at home, pick a bag rated for a colder temperature than you plan to sleep in on your travels to ensure you'll stay warm.

 |Best for warm and cool-weather camping, rectangular bags offer plenty of leg and shoulder room, allowing you to shift around while sleeping.|